iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 Let’s come back to what we wanted to do in the first place: modeling audio.
 Specifically, we’ll make a model that can take an audio prefix and generate a plausible continuation for it.

 Just as a reminder, we want to train good audio LLMs so that we have models that understand and produce speech natively, understanding emotion, emphasis, and so on.
-They could also be fine-tuned into [text-to-speech](/tts), [speech-to-text](/stt), or [translation models](https://arxiv.org/abs/2502.03382), among others.
+They could also be fine-tuned into text-to-speech, speech-to-text, or speech translation models <d-cite key="DBLP:journals/corr/abs-2502-03382" />, among others.

 So now that you’re convinced that audio LLMs are the path to AGI, let’s train a few.